 And while Sunday's event was successful, Rob Bernardo conceded that he rarely gets through a day like Sunday without thinking of the young boy, now trapped forever in time, who had his back growing up.

 "Jimmy was a tough kid," he said.
 "He was two years older than I was, and he always stuck up for me.
 And I don't think my parents ever thought something like could happen to him.
+No one's parents think that could happen to their kid.

 "So it's gratifying, and I'm glad everyone has a good time," said Rob Bernardo.
 "I think Jim would like that.
 But the memory is always there."